Research - The University of Tulsa

 • Your exploration partners

-We promote and support academic research conducted by TU faculty, students and staff — from helping to locate funding to developing proposals to post-award oversight and more.
+The Office of Research and Sponsored Programs promotes and supports academic research conducted by TU faculty, students and staff — from helping to locate funding to developing proposals to post-award oversight and more.

 • State-of-the-art experimentation and testing

-The University of Tulsa has worked with industry partners for more than 40 years, resulting in 13 research consortia and joint industry projects (JIPs).
+The University of Tulsa has worked with industry partners for more than 40 years, resulting in dozens of mutually-beneficial research consortia and joint industry projects (JIPs).

 Top 100 Private U.S. Research Institution